Nuggets vs Thunder Prediction — AI Finds CAN'T MISS NBA Lines & Props (May 18)

 Denver vs. Oklahoma City Prop Picks (AI)

-AI algorithm Remi is pouring through loads of stats on each team.
-In fact, anytime the Nuggets and Thunder play there’s always several intriguing trends to key in on.
-Not to mention games played at Paycom Center in May can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through loads of data on each line.
+In fact, anytime the Nuggets and Thunder play there’s always several intriguing angles to key in on.
+Not to mention games played at Paycom Center in May rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: S. Gilgeous-Alexander under 39.5 PTS+AST.